luanrabelo/dataFishing/README.md

 In the example above **(Figure 4)**, an attempt to import the **“pandas”** library is shown (try:).

-If the script cannot import it, because it is not installed on the system (except ImportError:), the script will try to install it through the command `python -m pip install -U pandas`.
+If the script cannot import it, because it is not installed on the system (except ImportError:), the script will try to install it through the command `python3 -m pip install -U pandas`.

 However, as shown in **Note 1**, if the command to execute Python is `python3` rather than `python`, the user will need to edit the command for the installation in the script, in each module, adding the correct command for their system, as shown in **Figure 5**.
 <br/>